 Students in virtually any field will find a minor in history to be a valuable complement to their major.
 History bridges disciplines.
 It encourages students to consider a society in all its aspects—political, economic, social, moral, and aesthetic.
 Above all, history teaches an appreciation of change and continuity over time.
 Classes in history help develop skills in communicating ideas and evaluating arguments.
 The study of History is a fundamental part of a liberal education.

-- Courses taken in other departments may not be counted toward the minor unless cross-listed in the History Department (e.g., ECON 2061/HIUS 2061).
+5. Courses taken in other departments may not be counted toward the minor unless cross-listed in the History Department (e.g., ECON 2061/HIUS 2061).
+Nor can they be counted toward the minor if they are intended to count for the major in the other cross-listed department, in this case Economics.

 HOW TO DECLARE:

-Fill out a Declaration of Minor form in duplicate (these forms are available outside Nau Hall 323), and see any member of the History faculty during his/her office hours.
-The faculty member will review and sign the forms, which should then be submitted to the Undergraduate Studies Administrative Assistant in Nau Hall 323.
+Complete a Declaration of Minor (fillable PDF) and see any member of the History faculty during his/her office hours or contact him/her via email.
+The faculty member will review and sign the form, which should then be submitted via email to the Undergraduate Studies Administrative Assistant or the Director of Undergraduate Studies.

 Minors are not assigned faculty advisers.
 Any member of the department, including the Director of Undergraduate Studies, will be glad to consult with minors about their program of study.